 The FAFSA (Free Application for Federal Student Aid) is a form that current and prospective college students can complete to determine their eligibility for student financial aid from the federal government.
-Submitting a FAFSA is as easy as it has ever been, with easy to follow instructions given through the online form found at https://studentaid.ed.gov/sa/fafsa
+Submitting a FAFSA is as easy as it has ever been, with easy to follow instructions given through the online form found on https://studentaid.ed.gov/sa/fafsa

 It is almost always necessary for a parent or guardian to help fill out the form as it asks questions regarding family income and other things that only a parent or guardian may know.